Wydawnictwo Avia Artis - ebooki

 -

-“Love of Life & Other Stories” is a book by Jack London, an American novelist.
+“The Son of the Wolf” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-Love of Life & Other Stories is a series of short stories by Jack London.
-It consists of eight moving and thrilling stories su
+The Son of the Wolf is a series of short stories by Jack London.
+It consists of nine moving and thrilling stories such as: The Son of the Wolf,-

 - ePub + Mobi 12 pkt